MicrosoftDocs/sql-docs/docs/big-data-cluster/big-data-cluster-monitoring-apps.md

 ![Host apps metrics](media/big-data-cluster-monitor-apps/host-apps-metrics.png)

-If you want to get more insight about a single pod of the application ( in case you have multiple copies of your application), you can also go to the **Host Pods Metrics** and choose the pod respect, you’ll get a view of metrics as the following:
+To get more insight about a single pod of the application ( in some cases you have multiple copies of your application), please go to the **Host Pods Metrics** and choose the pod respect, you’ll get a view of metrics as the following:

 ![Host pods metrics](media/big-data-cluster-monitor-apps/host-pods-metrics.png)